How to Tune Your LinkedIn Audience for High-Quality Conversions

 The very basic idea behind optimizing an ad campaign is using filters that are indicative of the lifestyle and, the long- and short-term behavior of your target audience.
 On LinkedIn, this includes industry, company, company size, location, seniority, and designation amongst other things.
 Over time, the goal shifts to recognizing and eliminating wasted clicks (i.e., someone clicking on one of your ads with no intent to convert) and dedicating your resources to more conversion-friendly audiences.

-In this article, we’ll take a closer look at how audience tuning — the process of tailoring your audiences to be easily reachable — works for LinkedIn ads, and how you can use ADP to create a more accurate framework for the same.
+In this article, we’ll take a closer look at how audience tuning — the process of tailoring your audiences to be easily reachable — works for LinkedIn ads, and how you can use DemandSense to create a more accurate framework for the same.
 Let’s dive in!

 How does Audience Tuning Work on LinkedIn?